 All students will take the following core modules:

 All students will take optional modules to the value of 30 credits from the list of modules below.
-Students with a strong background in Econometrics have the option of not taking Econometrics (Term 1 core module) and taking instead optional modules to the value of 45 credits.
+Students with a strong background in Econometrics have the option of not taking Econometrics (Term 1 module) and taking instead optional modules to the value of 45 credits.

 List of Modules (subject to availability)